 4. Bad employment history

-The situation is similar just like the previous issue.
+The situation is similar just to the previous issue.
 If you have a bad employment history, the lender might think that you may lose your job at any point in time.
 Due to that reason, you may also not be able to pay your bills.

 5.Your application was missing something

-Complete your credit card application properly if you deliberately skip a few information.
+Complete your credit card application properly if you deliberately skip a few pieces of information.
 Credit card companies need detailed information about you.
 So, if you hide anything important from them, your application might get rejected.
 In this case, you might have to reapply with all the details.